Kshitij-AI-Architect/Network-Security/README.md

-This is an end to end Netwrok Security project for phishing data.
+This is an end to end Network Security project for phishing data.